basit9958/kubernetes/README.md

 ### Usage :
-* Build and execute the binary from source
+* Build and execute the binary from source with root permissions
 ```shell
 $ go build
 $ ./kubernetes.exe